Savor the Flavors: Experience the Culinary Delights of Latino Heritage Festivals

 Little Havana Cultural Arts Center

 Little Havana is where Miami’s Cuban heart beats the loudest.
 From the aroma of Cuban coffee in the air to the vibrant murals that tell stories of heritage and culture, Little Havana is a sensory overload in the best way possible.
-The Miami Hispanic Cultural Arts Center is jewel of this area, offering live performances that celebrate Latino culture every month (Visit The USA).
+The Miami Hispanic Cultural Arts Center is the crown jewel of this area, offering live performances that celebrate Latino culture every month (Visit The USA).

 VenueHighlight